 The Delta Phi Rho Lecture

-“We wanted to do something that would bring distinction to the college,” said Delt Bob Bowman ’62, co-chair of the initial endowment campaign with John Urheim ’62 and R.K.
+“We wanted to do something that would bring distinction to the college,” Bob Bowman ’62, co-chair of the endowment campaign with John Urheim ’62 and R.K.
 Scott ’63, said of establishing the fund and lectureship.

 Delta Phi Rho Lectures

-2011-12: Karl Rove and Dee Dee Myers, presidential advisors
+2012: Karl Rove and Dee Dee Myers, “Election 2012: Two Perspectives”

 Delta Phi Rho

-Raymond Peter Ink founded Cornell College’s Delta Phi Rho fraternity in 1898 from members of the Adelphian Literary Society, which dates back to 1859.
+Raymond Peter Ink founded Cornell College’s Delta Phi Rho fraternity in 1898 from members of the Adelphian Literary Society, which dates to 1859.
 The purpose of the Delta Phi Rho, as set forth in its charter, is to develop members socially, intellectually, and morally, and to nurture brotherhood.